 Read and understand these directions thoroughly before attempting to light or re-light the pilot.
 Make sure the view port is not missing or damaged.
-(See Figure 33.)
+(See Figure 29.)
 Make sure the tank is completely filled with water before lighting the pilot.
-Check the rating plate near the gas control valve/thermostat for the correct type of gas.
-Do not use this water heater with any gas other than the one listed on the rating plate.
-If you have any questions or doubts, consult your gas supplier or gas utility
+Check the rating plate near the gas control valve/thermostat for the correct gas.
+Do not use this water heater with any gas other than the one listed on the rating plate unless the water heater has been properly converted.
+Refer to the "Gas Conversion" section of this manual.
+If you have any questions or doubts, consult your gas supplier or gas utility company.